kubernetes/ingress-nginx/docs/dev/getting-started.md

 must be installed before building a binary/image.
 Occasionally, you might need to update the dependencies.

-This guide requires you to install the[godep](https://github.com/tools/godep)dependency tool.
+This guide requires you to install the [godep](https://github.com/tools/godep) dependency tool.

 Check the version of `godep` you are using and make sure it is up to date.